zhangdinet/lettuce.io/README.md

-# Project Reactor Website
+# Lettuce Website

-This is the source code for the Project Reactor home page.
-It also serves as an example application of how to use Spring Web Reactive Framework, Reactor, and other web technologies in a single project.
+This is the source code for the Lettuce home page.
+It uses Project Reactor and Lettuce to provide its functionality and requires a running Redis instance on Port `6379`

 You can launch the application with by running: